 The terms of probation are determined by the county attorney, the defense attorney, and the drug court judge.
 This drug court team will come up with treatment services that are meant to prevent recidivism, especially for those with a high risk of a subsequent drug-related crime.

-Upon the successful completion of the terms of his or her probation, the defendant’s charges can be dismissed, or their sentence can be reduced or set aside.ix If the defendant fails to complete probation or violates a term of the program, he or she will be found guilty and their case will proceed to sentencing.x
+Upon successfully completing the terms of his or her probation, the defendant’s charges can be dismissed, or their sentence can be reduced or set aside.ix If the defendant fails to complete probation or violates a program term, he or she will be found guilty and their case will proceed to sentencing.x

 5. Does a conviction have any immigration consequences?